 This morning I decided to take Google’s new Notebook LLM experiment for a spin, specifically the ‘Studio’ feature, which will generate a podcast style recording from your inputs.
 I fed it one of my own blog posts as the source and hit “generate”.
 I used the recent article about the EasyList as input.
 It’s a […]

 Consumers often consider TrustPilot to be the most trusted review platform on the Internet, but for brands working with them is not always a pleasant experience.
-These are some notes about getting the most out of what a lot of people see as a problematic or controversial partner.
-These are real-world tactics I used to […]
+Here are some thoughts on getting the most out of what a lot of people see as a controversial partner.

 Major affiliate programs often blame lost conversions on ad blockers.
 It’s a vague explanation that shuts down the conversation without solving the problem.
 Yet most marketers don’t understand precisely why performance suffers or how blockers decide what to block, and a lot of affiliate marketers have never heard of the EasyList.
-Ad blockers rely on […]
+It is a challenge […]

 We talk a lot about affiliate fraud prevention in affiliate marketing, but almost never about the business models built around abuse.
 The publishers who set out to do fraud.
 Affiliate marketing has always had issues with what we loosely term affiliate fraud – unauthorised PPC, brand bidding, fake coupon codes etc. But what if I […]